MrBaymax6/MrBaymax6/README.md

 - 👋 Hi, I’m @MrBaymax6
-- 👀 I’m interested in web development (I want to become a full-stack developer someday)
+- 👀 I’m interested in software development, and I want to become a software engineer someday
-- 🌱 I’m currently learning C, HTML, CSS, and Javascript
+- 🌱 I’m currently learning C, HTML, CSS, JavaScript, Python, and Java
 - 🎯 My goal is to get a summer internship
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: Favorite Restaurant is the Cheesecake Factory